 Whenever possible, choose whole foods and a natural lifestyle over supplementation.
 However, there are some supplements that may be necessary due to the changes to our environment and lifestyle detailed earlier.

 Getting enough sun exposure in the summer is the ideal way to raise your vitamin D levels.
-In the Midwest, winter months are dead-zones for vitamin D production and supplementation is necessary to reach healthy levels.Bone mineralization is optimized at serum 25-hydroxyvitamin D levels near 40 ng/ml 13.
+In the Midwest, winter months are dead-zones for vitamin D production and supplementation is necessary to reach healthy levels.Bone mineralization is optimized at serum 25-hydroxyvitamin D levels near and above 40 ng/ml 13.

-As mentioned, K builds bones, treats osteoporosis and makes sure calcium ends up where we want it to end up.
+As mentioned, K2 builds bones, treats osteoporosis and makes sure calcium ends up where we want it to end up.
 It’s even been shown to reverse calcification of arteries.
 Now that’s an offer you can’t refuse!

 A special note on Osteoporosis